Mums MatterApril 30, 2018

 The Bladder and Bowel Community is a charily giving free confidential advice, support and information for anyone affected by bowel or bladder conditions – http://www.bladderandbowelfoundation.org/

-Olivia Mitchison is a solicitor in the Medical Negligence team at Bolt Burdon Kemp.
-If you or a loved one has suffered an injury as a result of someone else’s negligence, contact Olivia in confidence on 020 7288 4868 or at OliviaMitchison@boltburdonkemp.co.uk.
+Olivia Boschat is a senior solicitor in the Medical Negligence team at Bolt Burdon Kemp.
+If you or a loved one has suffered an injury as a result of someone else’s negligence, contact Olivia in confidence on 020 7288 4868 or at firstname.lastname@example.org.
 Alternatively, complete this form and one of the solicitors in the Medical Negligence team will contact you.
 Find out more about the Medical Negligence team.